 There is something magical about the combination of fields of lavender and sunflowers, a glass of cool rosé on a warm summer evening, markets full of gorgeous produce, delicious cheeses and local delicacies, and medieval towns with cobblestone streets so perfectly preserved that you expect a knight in shining armor to appear just around the bend.
 This is our Provence and we want to share it with you.
 The towns, the wineries, the food, cooking lessons, truffle hunting, the scenery that inspired Cezanne and Van Gogh- they all await you on our exclusive, small group, Provence Dreams tour.
 Join us this summer for an exclusive, small group private tour showcasing some of what we consider the Best of Provence.

-In Avignon, we will explore the historic city and see the Popes Palace, the Pont d’Avignon and the famous Les Halles food market with an award winning local guide.
+In Avignon, our award-winning guide will lead us around the historic city, from the Popes Palace to the Pont d’Avignon and on to the famous Les Halles food market.

 We’ll explore Vaison La Romaine, an incredible medieval town with winding cobblestone walkways that make you think a knight in shining armor will be riding around the corner any minute!
 You can hike up to the ruins of the castle at the top of the town or visit the Roman ruins in the lower part of the city.
 There are a number of fabulous art galleries we will have a chance to visit and even an award-winning fromagerie in town.
 The choices abound and will delight your senses.

 Imagine what it would be like if you could walk into and through some of the world’s most famous paintings.
-In the old, inactive chalk mines in Le Baux, you will be mesmerized by one of the world’s most beautiful multimedia art presentations – the Carrieres des Lumieres.
-Let’s just say that there is no way to describe this amazing, immersive presentation except to experience it in person, but once you go, you will be hooked.
+In the old, inactive chalk mines in Les Baux de Provence, you will be mesmerized by one of the world’s most beautiful multimedia art presentations – the Carrieres des Lumieres.
+Let’s just say that there is no way to describe this amazing, immersive presentation except to experience it in person.

 Of course we could not bring you to Provence without plans for private VIP visits and tastings at some of the best wineries in Chateauneuf du Pape and other regions.
 And because we want you to be able to experience as much of the wonderful regional products as possible, we have also arranged for a guided wine and chocolate tasting!